DonSaul/CLPLDOTNETTASKS/Demo 2/Task-7/README.md

-﻿# Hola mundo from Task 7
+﻿# Task 7 : Working with File in C#
 ```
 Task 1:
 --------------------------